EntySec/RomBuster/README.md

 [i] (192.168.2.1) - password: SuperHardPassword999
 ```

-Let's try to use Shodan search engine to exploit devices over Internet, we will use it with `-t` or `--threads` for fast exploitation.
+Let's try to use Shodan search engine to exploit devices over Internet, we will use it with `-t` for fast exploitation.

 ```shell
 rombuster -t --api PSKINdQe1GyxGgecYz2191H2JoS9qvgD